-We may experience significant liability claims or complaints from customers, or adverse publicity involving our products, our services or our stores.
+We may experience significant liability claims or complaints from customers, or adverse publicity involving our products, our services or our stores

 We face an inherent risk of liability claims or complaints from our customers.
-Most of the customer complaints we received were related to the taste and temperature of our food and beverage offerings, a long waiting time and the service quality of our staff.
+Most of the customer complaints we received were related to the taste and temperature of our food and beverage offerings, consistency in the quality of our products, a long waiting time and the service quality of our staff.
 We take these complaints seriously and endeavor to reduce such complaints by implementing various remedial measures.
 Nevertheless, we cannot assure you that we can successfully prevent or address all customer complaints.